gradel/django-generic-bookmarks/doc/usage_examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 To preserve database integrity, when you delete a model instance
-all related bookamrks are contextually deleted too.
+all related bookmarks are contextually deleted too.